tyxou/deploy-petful/README.md

     PORT : process.env.PORT || 8080
   }
   ```

 * Double-check that your async actions still return your data.

+* Create the Heroku app: `heroku create PROJECT_NAME`.
+* connect your git repo to Heroku’s: `heroku git:remote -a PROJECT_NAME`
+* When server is finalized, push your code to Heroku: `git push heroku master`.

+## Deploy your client

 ### Get your client to Zeit

 * Create a `now.json` file in the *public* directory of your client, containing the following code: